toncoinpool/stratum-miner/README.md

 - [ `result` : (`string`, `string`) ]:
 	- MUST be `null` if an error occurred or otherwise
 		1. If the server supports session resumption, then this SHOULD be a unique session id, `null` otherwise
 		2. The pool share complexity which must be used to pass server's difficulty challenge
 - [ `error` : (`int`, `string`, `object`) ]

 ### mining.authorize

-Before a client can submit solutions to a server it MUST authorize at least one worker.
+Before a client can submit solutions to a server it MUST authorize at least one worker\
-This method call will only be executed by clients.
+This method call will only be executed by clients

 #### Request